poetapp/documentation/reference/issuers-and-signatures.md

 ## The Signature Block
 The signature block (or proof) is a Linked Data Signature object that includes the following fields:
   - `type` - A URI that identifies the digital signature suite that was used to create the signature.
 Often, just the signature suite name (e.g., Ed25519Signature2018) is required from developers to initiate the creation of a signature.
-Frost will use the Ed25519Signature2018 signature suite.
+Po.et will use the Ed25519Signature2018 signature suite.
   - `creator` - A URI that identifies the public key of the public/private key pair associated with the signature.
 In the Po.et Network, the creator is a `po.et://entities/<identity claim id>` link for the public/private key pair.
 The